Microsoft HoloLens 2 brings even more VR power

 This now includes a new Guides feature that will allow companies to train workers faster than ever before, offering step-by-step instructions for mechanics, construction workers or maintenance crews.

-And thanks to the new HoloLens customisation program, companies can tweak the kit to their own needs, adding specific services, apps or branding.
+And thanks to the new HoloLens customization program, companies can tweak the kit to their own needs, adding specific services, apps or branding.

 Microsoft is also opening an open app store, allowing developers to create their own marketplaces for content, and will support all web browsers - not just Edge.
 Firefox is the first big partner to sign up, with its new browser offering available on HoloLens 2.